AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/stndrd-data-map-tables.md

 ---
-title: Standardizing data with mapping tables
+title: Standardize data with mapping tables
-zendesk_id: 360016732331
+description: Learn how to work with mapping tables.
 ---
+# Standardize Data with Mapping Tables

-Picture this: you are in the Report Builder, building a Revenue by State report. you are in the zone.
+Picture this: you are in the Report Builder, building a Revenue by State report.
+You are in the zone.
 Everything is going swimmingly until you go to add a **billing state** grouping to your report and you see this:

 ![](../../assets/Messy_State_Segments.png)